thegatesdev/maple/README.md

 The `module-info.java` defines the packages that are exported.
 If you are not using the Java module system, it is still not recommended to use the classes in the packages that are not exported.
-These packages are outside the public facing API and can change without warning.
+These packages are considered outside the public facing API and can change without warning.

 ## Parsing elements